 Some states require motorcyclists to wear a helmet at all times, but there have been some instances where these regulations have been challenged and successfully overturned in certain places.
 Nevertheless, it’s safe to say that wearing a helmet is always the best option while operating a motorcycle, and it’s a fact that people who do not wear helmets are three times more likely to suffer a traumatic brain injury in the case of an accident.

 Failing to wear a helmet, especially in a jurisdiction where there is a law requiring helmets to be worn by motorcyclists, can potentially prevent the monetary recovery process even when an accident isn’t the motorcyclist’s fault.
 The reason why this could happen is because the opponent in the accident case can claim that the motorcyclist acted negligently by not wearing a helmet and that negligence is at least part of the contribution to the accident and the damages/injuries created by the accident.
 These instances can put a motorcyclist in a really bad legal situation, and can cause the damages claim to be reduced or even eliminated altogether.

-In Minnesota, it’s the law that all motorcycle operators and riders under 18-years-old must wear a helmet, as well as riders with learner’s permits regardless of age.
+In Minnesota, it’s the law that all motorcycle riders under 18-years-old must wear a helmet, as well as riders with learner’s permits regardless of age.
 Minnesota is overall very lenient when it comes to wearing helmets, but that’s not the case with eye protection.
 All motorcycle operators must wear some kind of eye protection at all times which needs to be compliant with the Minnesota Commissioner of Public Safety’s standards.